bcoles1/COS485FinalProj/README.md

 # Moving_Object_Removal

-A novel application of temporal video data to remove moving objects and return a static background.
+A novel use of temporal data to remove moving objects from a video and return a static background.

 Utilizes consecutive frames in video with a convolutional net to generate a mask of the moving objects.
 Processes these maps and uses image inpainting to return a complete background.